Once Upon a Time in Hollywood (novel): Accolades

-On September 1, 2021, Quentin Tarantino won the 2021 Writer Of The Year GQ Men Of The Year award for Once Upon a Time in Hollywood.
+On September 1, 2021, Quentin Tarantino won the 2021 Writer of the Year GQ Men of the Year award for Once Upon a Time in Hollywood.

 Music

 The novel contained printed lyrics of five credited songs not heard in the film with the permission of Hal Leonard LLC.

-Second novel
+Sequel

 In June 2021, Tarantino revealed he wrote a complementary novel about the films of Rick Dalton, which he plans to publish.